Relativistic unitary coupled cluster method for ground-state molecular properties: Result and Discussion

 \subsection{Hyperfine Structure Constant}

-The HFS constants are sensitive to the quality of the wave function in the nuclear region and can be a good test for the quality of the wave function obtained from a particular method.
-For this purpose, we have computed the HFS constants for a series of diatomic molecules, including BeH, MgH, CaH, and CaF, using both the UCC3 and qUCCSD methods.
-The computed parallel ($A_{\parallel}$) and perpendicular ($A_{\perp}$) components of the HFS constants are presented in Tables \ref{table:2} and \ref{table:3} , respectively.
-To ensure consistency, our results are compared with those from the Z-vector method, using identical basis sets, geometries, and cutoff values as described in the reference.\cite{sasmal2016calculation} The data presented in Tables \ref{table:2} and \ref{table:3} reveal that the qUCCSD results show better agreement with both Z-vector and the experimental values compared to the UCC3 results, which exhibit more deviation with respect to the experiment.
-The maximum and minimum deviation of UCC3 and qUCCSD for $A_{\parallel}$ values from the Z-vector results are observed in different systems.
-For UCC3, the largest deviation (92.87 MHz) from the CCSD Z vector result occurs in $^1$H in MgH, while the smallest (0.82 MHz) is found for $^{25}$Mg in MgF.
-In contrast, qUCCSD shows a maximum deviation of 6.61 MHz for $^{19}$F in MgF and a minimum of 0.89 MHz for $^{1}$H in CaH.
+Hyperfine structure (HFS) constants are sensitive to the quality of the wave function in the nuclear region and therefore provide a stringent test of the wave function obtained using a given method.
+Accordingly, we computed the HFS constants for a series of diatomic molecules, including BeH, MgH, CaH, and CaF, using both the UCC3 and qUCCSD methods.The computed parallel ($A_{\parallel}$) and perpendicular ($A_{\perp}$) components of the HFS constants are presented in Tables \ref{table:2} and \ref{table:3}, respectively.
+To ensure consistency, our results are compared with those obtained using the Z-vector method, employing identical basis sets, molecular geometries, and cutoff values as described in Ref.\cite{sasmal2016calculation}.
+The data presented in Tables \ref{table:2} and \ref{table:3} reveal that the qUCCSD results show better agreement with both Z-vector and the experimental values than the UCC3 results, which exhibit larger deviations from experiment.
+The maximum and minimum deviations of UCC3 and qUCCSD for $A_{\parallel}$ values from the Z-vector results occur for different systems.
+For UCC3, the largest deviation (92.87 MHz) from the Z-vector result occurs in $^1$H in MgH, while the smallest (0.82 MHz) is found for $^{25}$Mg in MgF.
+In contrast, the qUCCSD method shows a maximum deviation of 6.61 MHz for $^{19}$F for MgF and a minimum deviation of 0.89 MHz for $^{1}$H in CaH.